openstack/freezer/doc/source/user/freezer-agent.rst

 SSH Storage Backup/Restore
 --------------------------

-Freezer can user ssh to backup the data in fould on remote server.
+Freezer can use ssh to backup the data in fould on remote server.
 This option will turn any Linux server to backup storage.

 To use ssh storage specify "--storage ssh" And use "--container %path-to-folder-with-backups-on-remote-machine%"